-The general industry view is that fluorspar prices will continue to appreciate on the back of rising demand and this is discussed in more detail on page 6.
+The general industry view is that fluorspar prices will continue to appreciate on the back of rising demand and this is discussed in more detail in the Strategic Report.
 Based on macroeconomic drivers the Company continues to be strategically placed to capitalise on the looming supply gap by developing its 100% controlled fluorspar assets which are located in the key markets of Europe and the USA.